upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 # Intended use and targeted audience

-``ElectricGrid.jl`` is designed to be used by students, academics, and industrial researchers in the field of control and energy engineering and data science.
+``ElectricGrid.jl`` is designed to be used by students, academics, and industrial researchers in the field of simulation and data-driven analysis of electrical energy systems.
 The primary objective of the toolbox is to facilitate entry for new users into the modeling, control, and testing of small to large scale electric power grids and to provide a platform on which different control methods (including RL)